+When met, the billing threshold is a set amount that triggers billing for advertising costs.
 We charge your primary payment method when you reach your billing threshold or your monthly billing date, whichever comes first.
 The following graph shows an example: In your first 30-day period, your charges are well below your billing threshold of $50, so we charge your primary payment method on your monthly billing date.
 In the next 30-day period, you hit your billing threshold a few days before your monthly billing date, so we charge your primary payment method at that time.

-Let’s assume you signed up for Bing Ads on October 22 and have a postpay account billed in U.S. dollars.
+Let’s assume you signed up for Microsoft Advertising on October 22 and have a postpay account billed in U.S. dollars.
 As a new customer, your billing threshold is set by default to $50 and your monthly billing date is the 22nd of each month.
 From October 22 to November 21, you spend $47.50, so we charge you that amount on November 22, your first monthly billing date.
 Your campaign takes off in late November and by December 7, you have $50 in charges.
 We charge your payment method on December 8.
 You reach the billing threshold two more times, and we increase it to $100.

-Let’s say your current billing threshold is $500 with a maximum over time of $2,500.
+Let’s say your current billing threshold is $50 with a maximum over time of $2,500.
 You can set your limit at $2000, but we’ll continue to charge you when you reach the billing threshold until we raise the billing threshold over time and it reaches your limit of $2,000.

 Learn more about user roles.